-The Community Service Division is Angelina College's economic development team for the citizens, businesses, industries and organizations of East Texas.
-The division is committed to the people of East Texas to offer continuing educational services accessible by persons of all ages.
+The Community Service Division is Angelina College's economic development team for the citizens, businesses, industries and organizations of Texas Forest Country.
+The division is committed to the people of Texas Forest Country to offer continuing educational services accessible by persons of all ages.
 Non-credit courses are open to the general public and there are usually no entrance requirements for adults who wish to take a course.
-Some prerequisites including age and education level, as mandated by the State, are required for certain courses in health occupations areas.
+Some prerequisites including age and education level, as mandated by the State, are required for certain courses in health occupations and public safety areas.
 Any person under 18 years of age must have written permission from parents and from a school official to enroll in a course of more than three weeks duration.
 Any person with disabilities that needs auxiliary aids, services or assistance for on or off campus for registration or attending classes should contact (936) 633-5206 at least five days prior to registration or class attendance so that appropriate arrangements can be made.
 These services provide economic, educational, personal, and cultural development for individuals.
 These services also provide consultation, information resources, workforce and management development and job creation for business, industrial and non-profit organizations.
-Services offered include courses, seminars workshops, institutes, conferences, teleconferences, consultations and counseling sessions, contract training proposals, and computer information services at numerous locations in East Texas, in the twelve counties of the college service area.
+Services offered include courses, seminars workshops, institutes, conferences, teleconferences, consultations and counseling sessions, contract training proposals, and computer information services at numerous locations in Texas Forest Country, in the twelve counties of the college service area.